coq-community/lemma-overloading/README.md

 ### `llistR.v`

-Verification of a linked list datatype using the "step" overloaded lemma described in Section 5.2.
+Verification of a linked list datatype using the &quot;step&quot; overloaded lemma described in Section 5.2.

 ### `noaliasBT.v`